Hassanhs-97/order-service/README.md

 ## Installation

 ### With Docker
-- To get started, you need to install [Docker Desktop](https://www.docker.com/).
+- To get started, you need to install [Docker](https://www.docker.com/).
 - You may run the following command in your terminal
 - `git clone git@github.com:Hassanhs-97/order-service.git`
 - `cd order-service/docker`